 Lastly, you can save your customized search in order to avoid having to re-enter all your specific requirements next time you visit the site.

-Additional in-depth information about the shopping centers for sale in the search results list can be accessed by clicking on the property tiles.
+Additional in-depth information about each shopping center for sale in your search results can be accessed by clicking on the property tiles.
+The detail pages contain multiple building and aerial photos, property highlights, site plans, area demographics, traffic counts, existing tenant details, and more.

-Here you can also find the contact information of the seller or their listing broker.
+Here you will also find the contact information of the seller or their listing broker.

 In this example, we will illustrate the steps of conducting a search in a platform, which does not have a default category for shopping centers for sale.